 I pulled alongside the scooterist, rolled down the passenger window, and said “Hello.”
 She confirmed that she had been on Avondale the day before and we chitchatted about her bike.
 The fact that she was a regular at Starbucks and recognized Berni—and, of course, the fact that there was a woman between her and this strange (older) man asking her questions—made the conversation go easy.

 I inquired about the bike’s top speed: “About 45 mph.”

 I told her that when I was her age it was 35 mph and she said that’s still the norm but that her bike was bigger and therefore faster.
 “The slower bikes don’t have to be licensed, but mine does.”

 “Well then, that hasn’t changed.”

 We introduced ourselves; her name was Dee.
 Then Berni said, “Neal wrote a piece about your bike on his blog.”

 So I wrote down my blog address and passed it over.
 “I write about whatever I wanna on that site.
 And I don’t write for the moment, I write for posterity.
 That means that if you read a cuppla current pieces and you like them, go back to the beginning and read others.
 Only a few of the political posts are dated.
 I have another site where I just write about music and old records.”

 “Well, read a few things on the regular site and then I’ll send you over to the music site, Rather Rare Records.”

 And I kissed Berni goodbye and she left for her daily latte and the morning paper and I turned on the classical station and headed home to write this bit of trivia.

-And finally, yes—the $5 Buck Lunch is still available at Dairy Queens around the country!
+And finally, yes, the $5 Buck Lunch is still available at Dairy Queen—and no, it’s not venison!